 Can Dogs Eat Ginger for an Upset Stomach?

 Ginger for dogs is known to sooth upset stomachs and it’s believed to be safe for dogs.
-It can ease bloating as it aids digestion by stimulating the digestive system.
+Therefore it can ease bloating as it aids digestion by stimulating the digestive system.
 Along with easing belly issues, ginger is known to have anti-inflammatory properties which can prevent cancer and soothe arthritic pains.
 Ginger is said to have calming effects on your dog.
-This is why ginger is often worked into night time teas.
+Which is why ginger is often worked into night time teas.

 Many dog owners ask us “How much ginger can I give my dog?”
 The amount of ginger to feed your dog depends on the dog’s size.
 Take a look below at the chart created by Ottawa Valley Dog Whisperer.

 |1-10 Pounds||Small Pinch||1/2 Capsule, 1-3 Times/Day||1/4 Teaspoon|